Use these steps to understand and configure Confidence Intervals in Results.

 About Confidence Intervals and how are they useful

-- The range of these confidence intervals adjusts based on the sample size of your study.
-For more information on Sample Size, check out the How many participants do I need? video in the UserZoom Academy.
+• The range of these confidence intervals adjusts based on the sample size of your study.
+For more information on Sample Size, check out Recruit your participants in the University.

 Confidence Intervals in UserZoom